Public interface

 Discrete investment with integer variables using an increment.
 The increment for the discrete investment can be different for the individual strategic periods.

-Discrete investments introduce one integer variable for each strategic period.
+Discrete investments introduce one integer variable for each investment period.

 Fields